-MUSEUMS AND MAJOR SIGHTS IN TOKYO
+MUSEUMS IN TOKYO

-Edo-Tokyo Museum There are a total of about 50 museums in the Tokyo area.
+Edo-Tokyo Museum There are about 50 museums in the Tokyo area.
+Many museums specialize in one particular area.
+Admission prices vary.
+They are generally closed Monday (or the day after if it is a national holiday) and the New Year's holidays.
+They are generally open from around 9:00am or 10:00am to 5:00pm or 6:00pm.
+Enter at least 30 minutes before closing time.
+There are some museums in in the Imperial Palace area of central Tokyo but more interesting ones can be found in the Ueno, Roppongi and Odaiba areas.
 The National Museum of Modern Art (mostly Japanese modern art), the Craft Museum and the Science Foundation Museum (Ueno's National Science Museum is better) are located in Kitanomaru Park (part of the Imperial Palace).
 Websites: JNTO web magazine jw-webmagazine.com; Condé Nast Traveler cntraveler.com;Japan Guide japan-guide.com

 Museums in Ueno Park Tokyo National Museum, the National Museum of Western Art, the Tokyo Metropolitan Fine Art Gallery (with mostly temporary exhibits of contemporary Japanese art), the National Science Museum and Ueno Zoological Gardens are located in Ueno Park.